-During the three month period ended March 31, 2017, the Company changed the primary valuation technique for Caldwell India Holdings Inc. ("CIHI") and Urbana Mauritius Inc. ("UMI") from a methodology based on a P/E multiple to a methodology based on a recent market transaction, discounted due to a hold period.
-This change was made since the Bombay Stock Exchange, which is the primary investment of CIHI and UMI, commenced trading on a stock exchange during the three month period ended March 31, 2017.
+During 2017, the Company changed the primary valuation technique for Caldwell India Holdings Inc. ("CIHI") and Urbana Mauritius Inc. ("UMI") from a methodology based on a P/E multiple to a methodology based on a recent market transaction, discounted due to a hold period.
+This change was made since the shares of the Bombay Stock Exchange, which are the primary investment of CIHI and UMI, commenced trading on a stock exchange.
+Similarly, the shares of Real Matters Inc. commenced trading on a stock exchange in 2017 and as a result, the valuation methodology has been changed from a recent market transaction price in an inactive market to a recent market transaction price in an active market, discounted due to a hold period.